 Treating patients like family

-Once stabilized, Amanda began her journey back to health through a patient-centered program carefully coordinated for the needs of patients with heart failure.
+Once stabilized, Amanda began her journey back to health through the Norton Heart & Vascular Institute Myocardial Recovery Program.
 The program has a unique feature that researchers consider a key factor in successful recoveries: Patients see their heart specialists with greater frequency.

 “Early on, we were seeing Amanda on a weekly basis, and as she improved, we began to space her visits out to every two weeks,” Dr. McCants said.
 “We’ll continue to space them out even further in the future.”

 Both patient and physician are pleased with Amanda’s progress.
-She may soon return to work and her normal routines thanks to treatments that restore the heart to its normal size and maintain its rhythm.
+She has returned to work and her normal routines thanks to treatments that restore the heart to its normal size and maintain its rhythm.
 She may always need medication to keep her heart healthy, but Amanda is on track for a full recovery.

 Dr. McCants’ optimism and competence buoyed Amanda’s spirits when she felt like her world was falling apart.